Lephar/VulkanTutorial/en/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 ## Enabling device extensions

-Using a swapchain requires enabling the `VK_KHR_swapchain` extension first.
+Using a swap chain requires enabling the `VK_KHR_swapchain` extension first.
 Enabling the extension just requires a small change to the logical device creation structure: